SAP-samples/btp-fiori-helloworld/docs/hellofiori/3_develop/3_5_workzone.md

      ![](images/3_5_9_entersite_2.png)

-15. You Hello World app will open:
+15. Your Hello World app will open:

      ![](images/3_5_9_enterapp_3.png)

+Congrats!
+You added your App to your Work Zone Site.